 We continued to execute upon our strategy of diversification of sales.
-Poultry exports increased by 30% year-on-year and the number of countries to which we export our poultry increased from 62 to over 80.
+Poultry exports increased by 30% y/y and the number of countries to which we export our poultry increased from around 60 to over 80.
 Growing our international reach remains a strategic imperative for MHP and in 2018 we exported around 286,846 tonnes of poultry meat mainly to the EU, MENA and Africa.
 Poultry exports constituted around 48% of total poultry sales volumes (2017: 41%).

-Our financial results were in line with Management expectations, with adjusted EBITDA of US\$ 450 million (2017: US\$ 459 million) and an adjusted EBITDA margin of 29% (2017: 36%).
-Exports of poultry, oils and grains generated a further increase in hard currency revenues to US\$ 924 million (2017: US\$ 732 million), thereby growing the proportion of hard currency revenue from 57% to 59% of total Group revenue.
+Our financial results were in line with Management expectations, with EBITDA of US\$ 450 million (2017: US\$ 459 million) and an EBITDA margin of 29% (2017: 36%).
+Exports of poultry, oils and grains generated a further increase in hard currency revenues to US\$ 878 million (2017: US\$ 732 million), thereby growing the proportion of US\$-denominated revenue from 57% to 58% of total Group revenue.